 The A.A.
-Hyden Award for Outstanding Student Organization in Community Service is given annually to a student organization to provide special recognition for their valuable contributions of service to the Waco community.
-This award is given to organizations that have demonstrated excellence in regards to the impact, quality, relationship, context, and learning aspects of service.
+Hyden Award for Outstanding Student Group in Community Service is given annually to a student group to provide special recognition for their valuable contributions of service to the Waco community.
+This award is given to groups that have demonstrated excellence in regards to the impact, quality, relationship, context, and learning aspects of service.

-Any chartered student organization is eligible to apply for the A.A.
+- Any chartered student organization or departmental group is eligible to apply for the A.A.
 Hyden Award.

 - Organizations will be recognized at the Excellence in Student Leadership Awards ceremony on April 30, 2016.

 Groups qualifying for consideration for the A.A.
 Hyden Award must:

 - Demonstrate each of the five benchmarks of meaningful service:

 - Impact- Difference your organization has made in the community & supported other community efforts